FREE Templates for Lucy Boston Patchwork of the Crosses (POTC) – Part 1

 Marking seam lines manually is also easier than basting fabric to a template for English Paper Piecing.
 I do not recommend EPP for any design, including POTC.
 The results don’t justify the extra work.

-Of course, it is easier and more precise when you print the shapes on fabric with Inklingo and rotary cut several layers at a time.
+Of course, printing the shapes on fabric with Inklingo and rotary cutting several layers at a time is easier and more precise.

 Anything you can draw on freezer paper can be an “acrylic” template when you use FP and an ordinary acrylic ruler—even ones with curved sides!

-Using templates without seam allowances allows you to draw the complete sewing line.
+Using templates without seam allowances allows you to draw the complete sewing line if you want it.
 No more dot-to-dot!

-Whether you use Inklingo or not, you don’t need to find and buy and store acrylic templates anymore.
-No more waiting to start a project when you use freezer paper!
+Whether you use Inklingo or not, you no longer need to find, buy, and store acrylic templates.
+You also won’t have to wait to start a project when you use freezer paper!

 Inklingo is all about making quilting more accessible.
 Acrylic templates never need to cost you anything.